Fanny & Felix Mendelssohn Museum

 What’s the best time to visit?

-Visiting during weekdays or early in the day can help you avoid larger crowds.
+Visiting during weekdays, particularly in the late morning or early afternoon, can help you avoid larger crowds.

 Is it wheelchair accessible?